 - It is expected that children are fully engaged with improving their work following the English planning sequence.
-The use of reviewing flaps if a large chunk of text has been improved is encouraged. - Children who are working at greater depth standard will be expected to present their work having very few unforced errors, especially towards the top of the school.
+The use of reviewing flaps if a large chunk of text has been improved is encouraged.
+(This approach is more appropriate to older children and should only be used if the new paragraph is high quality.) - Children who are working at greater depth standard will be expected to present their work having very few unforced errors, especially towards the top of the school.